 Bausch Health, the manufacturer of our tretinoin products, holds an ANDA for such products, meaning the FDA has found such products to be bioequivalent to other tretinoin products approved through the NDA process.
 To approve an NDA for a product, the FDA generally requires applicants to demonstrate the safety and efficacy of the product through successful completion of well-controlled clinical trials usually employing several hundred to a few thousand subjects.
 None of our other products are distributed under an NDA or ANDA approved by the FDA.
-However, the FDA may require us to conduct well-controlled clinical trials to establish the safety and efficacy of our prescription strength HQ products and to obtain a NDA to continue marketing our HQ products.
+However, the FDA may require us to conduct well-controlled clinical trials to establish the safety and efficacy of our prescription strength HQ products and to obtain an NDA to continue marketing our HQ products.
 See "Item 4.
-Information on the Company-B. Business Overview-The Skincare Market-Government Regulation-U.S. Regulation of Drug Products" for more information on potential FDA requirements.
+Information on the Company-B. Business Overview -The Skincare Market-Government Regulation-U.S. Regulation of Drug Products" for more information on potential FDA requirements.
 Nonetheless, we do conduct thorough testing of all of products, whether they are cosmetics, OTC drugs or prescription-strength products, to evaluate their safety and performance.
 Prior to launch, our products undergo several safety tests, including, but not limited to, human repeat insult patch tests, used to help predict the likelihood for induced allergic contact dermatitis, comedogenicity tests, to ensure the product does not clog pores, and cumulative irritation tests.
 In addition to these safety and tolerability studies, we have conducted more than 30 studies with the leading academic institutions and key independent experts in dermatology and aesthetic medicine for our products, including, but not limited to, the following:

-Product Study Principal Investigator Obagi Nu-Derm System (hydroquinone) We have conducted 10 studies on our Nu-Derm System the included a total of over 500 patients with Fitzpatrick skypes I-IV to assess (a) how well the system address hyperpigmentation and photodamage; (b) how well the system works as compared to other skincare regimens; a (c) how well the system works when used in conjunction with other skincare solutions. xin M.L.
-Sigler, PhD Marta I. Rendon, MD FAAD ses Michael Gold, MD Suzanne Bruce, MD David the Pariser, MD Pearl Grimes, MD Joel Schelssinger, and MD Obagi-C Rx System (hydroquinone) We have conducted two studies on the Obagi-C Rx Syste including (a) one that involved 30 patients to assess he well the system addresses photodamage and fine lines a wrinkles and (b) an in vitro study that evaluated how we the L-ascorbic acid in the system absorbs into and remains the skin. ow nd tell CLENZIderm System (OTC monograph for topical acne products) We have conducted 3 studies on our CLENZIderm Syste that included a total of 90 patients to assess (a) how well t system addresses acne, (b) how well the solubilized BPO the system enters skin follicles and (c) how well the systeworks as compared to other acne regimens. the Spellman in
+Product Product Study Obagi Nu-Derm System (hydroquinone) We have conducted 10 studies on our Nu-Derm System that included a total of over 500 patients with Fitzpatrick skin types I-IV to assess (a) how well the system addresses hyperpigmentation and photodamage; (b) how well the system works as compared to other skincare regimens; and (c) how well the system works when used in conjunction with other skincare solutions.
+M.L.
+Sigler, PhD Marta I. Rendon, MD FAAD Michael Gold, MD Suzanne Bruce, MD David Pariser, MD Pearl Grimes, MD Joel Schelssinger, MD Obagi-C Rx System (hydroquinone) We have conducted two studies on the Obagi-C Rx System, including (a) one that involved 30 patients to assess how well the system addresses photodamage and fine lines and wrinkles and (b) an in vitro study that evaluated how well the L-ascorbic acid in the system absorbs into and remains in the skin.
+CLENZIderm System (OTC monograph for topical acne products) We have conducted 3 studies on our CLENZIderm System that included a total of 90 patients to assess (a) how well the system addresses acne, (b) how well the solubilized BPO in the system enters skin follicles and (c) how well the system works as compared to other acne regimens.
+Suzzanne Bruce, MD Mary